rafaelkleimpaul/rafaelkleimpaul/README.md

 EN -
 </br>
 My name is Rafael Kleimpaul Parente Bueno, I am 26 years old, and I currently live in São Paulo, the capital.
-I completed high school at Externato Elvira Ramos, along with a technical course at SENAI focused on development.
+I completed high school at Externato Elvira Ramos, along with a technical course at SENAI focused on software development.
 I also hold a degree in Computer Science from Universidade Paulista.

 I have always been passionate about technology, and I create my repositories on GitHub to stay motivated and share my knowledge from my work and academic experiences.